escowles/recipes/_posts/2021-12-19-holiday-rolled-cookies.md

 3/4 cup sugar
 1/4 tsp. salt
 1 cup (2 Tbsp.) butter, cut into 1 Tbsp. chunks and softened
-2 Tbsp. cream cheese, softenened
+2 Tbsp. cream cheese, softened
 2 tsp. vanilla extract
 * mix dry ingredients in stand mixer, then add butter 1 Tbsp. at a time
 * continue mixing until mixture is crumbly and wet, about 1-2 minutes